dougcass/learn_command_line_exercises/Chapter_2/Readme.md

+###Chapter 2

+##Paths, Folders, Directories (pwd)

+##Questions:
-1) What directory are you in?
+#What directory are you in?
-command=pwd

-answer: the home directory
+Users/dcasserleigh/workspace/davinci_coders_t1_2016/homework
+/learn_command_line_exercises/Chapter_2
+I would use the command (pwd) to determine what directory I am in.

-2) Are you in the class directory? command=pwd
+#Are you in the class directory? (pwd)
-answer: no
+Yes.
+I am in the class directory.
+However, my current working directory is Chapter_2

-3) Are you in your home directory? command=pwd
+#Are you in your home directory? (pwd)
-answer: yes, I am in my home directory
+Yes.
+I am in my home directory.

-4) What directory did you run that command in? command=pwd
+#What directory did you run that command in?
-answer: the home directory
+Chapter_2

-To find the path to this readme file in the graphical browser: click on finder icon on your desktop click on the house icon that indicates your home directory and has your user name next to it.
+#To find the path to this readme file in the graphical browser:
+click on finder icon on your desktop click on the house icon that indicates your home directory and has your user name next to it.